Skip to main content ] Facebook Twitter Member area

 You may not even realise it, but many couples fall into a ‘routine’ with their partner when it comes to physical intimacy.

-Ms Shaw explains, “I think it is really important for couples to be able to talk and be open to exploring new things.
+Ms Shaw explained the importance of communication; for couples to talk and be open to exploring new things.

-“Some couples get into a set routine, so when something happens to their sex life, they feel a bit stumped.”
+“Some couples get into a set routine, so when something happens to their sex life, they feel a bit stumped,” she said.

 A sudden change to your normal routine may throw you off and leave you wondering how you can fix the problem.

-It is important during this time to not get disheartened but to instead be creative in how you face this challenge.
+It is important, during this time, to not get disheartened and be creative in how you face this challenge.

-“For some couples, there is great pleasure in rediscovering other aspects of physical experience,” says Ms Shaw.
+“For some couples, there is great pleasure in rediscovering other aspects of physical experience,” Ms Shaw added.

 Tips to improving your sexual relationship

-Ms Shaw says there are a number of ways you can make changes to improve your sexual relationship with your partner or get around new changes to your body.
-There are six top tips for improving your sexual relationship, says Ms Shaw.
+Ms Shaw said there’s a number of ways you can make changes to improve your sexual relationship with your partner or get around new changes to your body.
+There are six top tips for improving your sexual relationship, according to Ms Shaw.

 1. Communication is key